farahaashraf/LandingProject/README.md

 # Landing Page Project

-* This is my first project, and I hope to be successful in using the tools that I learned to implement what is required of me in this project.
+* This is my first project, and I hope to be successful in using the tools that I learned to implement what is required from me in this project.

 ## The Languages Used In This Project: